LiuQingAtLiWan/TinyHotkeyTool/README.md

 ## Compilation Instructions

+There are now two recommended ways to compile the project:

+1. **Using CMake **

+   - Run `cmake` to generate a Visual Studio solution file (`*.sln`):
+     ```bash
+     cmake -S . -B build
+     ```
+   - If your system has multiple Visual Studio versions installed, you can explicitly specify the desired version with the `-G` flag.
+For example, to generate a solution for Visual Studio 2022:
+     ```bash
+     cmake -S . -B build -G "Visual Studio 17 2022"
+     ```
+   - Open the generated solution file in the `build` directory with Visual Studio, and then build the project.

+2. **Using Visual Studio (Legacy Method)**
-Open Visual Studio, create a new empty VC++ project, and add `shortcut.cpp` to the project.
+   - Open Visual Studio, create a new empty VC++ project, and add `shortcut.cpp` to the project.
 Then compile the project.

-(Tested on Windows 10 with Visual Studio 2008, 2013, and 2017.)
+​              (Tested on Windows 10 with Visual Studio 2008, 2013, 2017)